 The acknowledgments of people, grants, funds, etc should be brief.

-Authors are gudied to follow APA (American Psyhological Association) Refrences style while submitting paper to International review of Managment and Business Research (IRMBR):
+Authors are gudied to follow APA (American Psyhological Association) Refrences style while submitting paper to International review of Basic and Applied Sciences (IRBAS):

 1.Sainaghi, R. (2008).
 Strategic position and performance of winter destinations.Tourism Review, 63(4), 40-57.